great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.rst

     * :ref:`How to profile many tables at once`
     * :ref:`How to calibrate Expectation Suite parameters using multibatch profiling`

+Note: the Profiler also validated the source data using the new Expectations, producing a set of :ref:`Validation Results`.
+We'll explain why in the next step of the tutorial.

 A first look at real Expectations
 ---------------------------------